-By far the biggest benefit of using a shielded NCP-TBM in rock, rather than Slurry, is the ease of cutter and cutterhead inspections.
+By far the biggest benefit of using NCP tunneling with shielded TBMs in rock, rather than Slurry TBMs, is the ease of cutter and cutterhead inspections.
 In areas with no pressure and with frequent or continuous grouting, the cutterhead can be inspected regularly and without the requirement of expensive, time consuming, and often risky pressurized interventions or complicated procedures to remove slurry from the cutterhead.
 Frequent inspections mean that cutter and cutterhead damage can be caught early before they cause significant downtime (see Figure 2).

 Figure 2.
-The 6.58 m (21.6 ft) diameter Delaware Aqueduct Repair TBM, a Single Shield machine used in hard rock and designed to statically hold high water pressure, is a good example of an NCP-TBM
+The 6.58 m (21.6 ft) diameter Delaware Aqueduct Repair TBM, a Single Shield machine used in hard rock and designed to statically hold high water pressure, is a good example of NCP tunnelling.

-Abrasive Wear
+1.2 Abrasive Wear

-To go along with the above point, abrasive wear in any type of TBM can be high depending on the abrasiveness of the material-whether rock, sand, or otherwise.
+To go along with the above point, abrasive wear in any type of TBM can be high depending on the abrasiveness of the material whether rock, sand, or otherwise.
 However, in Slurry machines, which crush the rock and send the rock chips through a system of pipes, abrasive wear is of even greater concern than in hard rock machines.
 The material being excavated by a Slurry TBM is constantly in contact with the cutterhead and cutting tools, increasing the amount of time that abrasive wear can occur.
-Even with use of durable slurry piping, transfer points and pipe elbows will require higher rates of replacement, causing more delays associated with muck removal than a typical NCP-TBM operation using a conveyor belt.
+Even with use of durable slurry piping, transfer points and pipe elbows will require higher rates of replacement, causing more delays associated with muck removal than a typical NCP tunneling operation using a conveyor belt.

-Dealing with Water Inrushes
+1.3 Dealing with Water Inrushes